immauss/openvas/Readme.md

+#NOTE:
-NOTE: This was shamelesy copied from: https://github.com/Secure-Compliance-Solutions-LLC/GVM-Docker I liked how they did things, but needed to make a few tweaks so I could import my old openvas DB from v7 -> v8 - v9.
+The original source of this was  copied from: https://github.com/Secure-Compliance-Solutions-LLC/GVM-Docker I liked how they did things, but needed to make a few tweaks so I could import my old openvas DB from v7 -> v8 - v9.
-The only major change in the end was adding "locales-all" to the list of installed packages so I wouldn't have to rebuild the database .... again."
+The only initial major change was adding "locales-all" to the list of installed packages so I wouldn't have to rebuild the database .... again."

-In the future, I want to rewrite some of the build scripts to build from git pull, but for now, a stable build was more important.
+Other Changes:
+- Added '/usr/local/var/lib' and '/usr/local/share' to the /data directory via soft links.
+This prevents downloading of all the NVT, CERT,  & scap data if the image is replaced/updated.
+- changed some of the "if" statemens in start.sh to look for softlinks vs directories to prevent re-running every time. ( 'if [ -L' <dir> ] vs 'if [ -d' <dir> ] )
+- images are availabe on docker hub : docker.io/immauss/openvas

+#ToDo

+- Finish cleaning up this doc to match my build (code below still references the orignials)
+- Add an option to build from current source tree instead of releases.
+- Split the postgres db into it's own container.
+- Find a reasonable way to backup the db.
+- Find a simple way to maintain valid TLS certs.
+(Hopefully with let's encrypt)
+- Hard coded the sockets ...
+(This is still giving me some trouble.
+I've resolved with soft link from where it expects the socket to where it actually is located. )
+- Something else really cool !

 -Scott